ansys/grantami-bomanalytics/doc/source/contributing.rst

 Additionally, please do not include any data sets for which a license is not available or commercial use is prohibited.

-Finally, please take a look at our `Code of Conduct <https://github.com/pyansys/pymapdl/blob/master/CODE_OF_CONDUCT.md>`_

 Contributing to Granta MI Bom Analytics through GitHub
 ------------------------------------------------------